FusionAuth/fusionauth-site/site/_posts/2022-10-07-illustrative-mathematics.md

 **Dan:** How much time and money would you say FusionAuth has saved you?

-**Dylan:** Based on our fairly straightforward use case of logging users into a website, at the volumes we're seeing the FusoinAuth cost is about half of the alternatives.
+**Dylan:** Based on our fairly straightforward use case of logging users into a website, at the volumes we're seeing the FusionAuth cost is about half of the alternatives.

+> FusionAuth really fit the bill when it came to pricing for us...

 **Dan:** How do you run FusionAuth (kubernetes, standalone server, behind a proxy, etc)?